AdaCore/gnatstudio/docs/users_guide/extending.rst

       .. index:: Auto indent on paste

-      Whether content pasted in the source editors should be auto indented
+      Whether content pasted in the source editors should be auto indented.

     * :guilabel:`Display subprogram names`